• Product

 • NetApp

-A community cloud is used by a community of users from organizations with shared concerns.
+Users from organizations with shared concerns use a community cloud.
 This multi-tenant platform allows multiple companies or special interest user groups to collaborate securely on projects or research.

-Community clouds are common in government, healthcare, and education; for use cases such as:
+Community clouds are expected in government, healthcare, and education for use cases such as:

 • Customer service